timmcmaster/PlantDataMVC/TaskList.md

     - label printing
     - propagation success rates
     - sales rates
+- [X] WCF services for data services
-- [ ] OData/WCF services for data services
+- [ ] OData services for data services?
 - [ ] Deployment practices – how do we deploy it?
 - [ ] Improve visual layout of pages
 - [ ] Nhibernate - investigate as an EF alternative?